 A wider range of KS4 Option courses will be available for students to select from at the end of Year 9.
-Eligibility will be based upon academic performances in Milestone assessments throughout Year 8 and Year 9.
+Eligibility will be based up.on academic performances in Milestone assessments throughout the remainder of Year 8 and Year 9.
 This is to ascertain which courses we feel are most suitable to you at this stage in your education and to help ensure you select courses that you can achieve well in (please see page 4 for further details).